sayedh/python-image-sorter/README.md

 # Python Image Sorter
-In this project I use OpenCV to sort a set of pictures by removing the non-face picture to another folder.
-You are left with picture with faces only.
+In this project I use OpenCV to sort a set of pictures by removing the non-face pictures into another folder.
+You are left with pictures with faces only.
 ![Compare](https://user-images.githubusercontent.com/30685241/182486959-7b19a970-2594-4988-91a2-6066b878dad8.jpg)